sigurdroemer/rough_volatility/README.md

 Thirdly, the code implements interfaces to evaluate the neural networks.
 The interfaces are available in Matlab, Python and R.

 The network weights are located in the folder *.../code/neural_networks/data/neural_network_weights* if one wants to implement the neural networks in other languages.
-The training and test datasets are rather large (almost 30 GB in total) and can thus instead be downloaded from [here](https://drive.google.com/open?id=1dmWpm8d5l6yrYyv2twcHMnMmh5B1QaP_).
-To use the datasets in the project, place the files in the folder *".../code/neural_networks/data/training_and_test_data".
+The training and test datasets are rather large (almost 30 GB in total) and are thus not included in the repository.
+They can instead be provided upon request.

 ### Speed and accuracy
 With neural networks we can compute an entire volatility surface in around 1 millisecond on a standard laptop.
 A typical calibration to SPX options can then be performed in less than a second.
 Read the paper for the details, or try it yourself.